-Hygiene Theater Is a Huge Waste of Time
+You Can Stop Cleaning Your Mail Now

 The scientists I spoke with emphasized that people should still wash their hands, avoid touching their face when they’ve recently been in public areas, and even use gloves in certain high-contact jobs.
 They also said deep cleans were perfectly justified in hospitals.
 But they pointed out that the excesses of hygiene theater have negative consequences.

 For one thing, an obsession with contaminated surfaces distracts from more effective ways to combat COVID-19.
 “People have prevention fatigue,” Goldman told me.
 “They’re exhausted by all the information we’re throwing at them.
-We have to communicate priorities clearly, otherwise they’ll be overloaded.”
+We have to communicate priorities clearly; otherwise, they’ll be overloaded.”

 Julia Marcus: Quarantine fatigue is real